Basic Requirements for Changing Child Support

-Other child support orders – Court ordered child support for children from other marriages are a valid deduction from total income.
-The support must be court ordered in order for this provision to have effect.
+Other child support orders – Court-ordered child support for children from other marriages is a valid deduction from total income.
+The support must be court-ordered in order for this provision to have effect.

 Health Insurance for Parent – Each parent pays for his or her own health insurance.
 But according to the Florida child support statutes, that payment is a valid deduction from gross income.
 A drastic change can support a modification case.

 Each county has a slightly different procedure for child support modification but the basics tend to be the same.
 The person desiring a change must file a Supplemental Petition to Modify Child Support and serve the petition on the other spouse.
 Just like a divorce or paternity case, each side must disclose financial information to the other side.
 Many court jurisdictions require mediation before going to trial.
 Depending on the jurisdiction, you may have to conduct your case with a special type of judge, called a Magistrate or a Hearing Officer.

 One complication that arises in many cases hinges on whether the Florida Department of Revenue has ever been involved with your case.
 If so, you are required to be seen by a Child Support Hearing Officer, and the case may involve the participation of the Dept of Revenue and their appointed attorney.
 Cases in this category sometimes come with a higher degree of complication.